gavanderhoorn/rep/rep-xxxx.rst

 flange
 ''''''

-The ``flange`` frame is the frame that should be used to attach EEF models to the main kinematic chain of the robot.
+The ``flange`` frame is the frame that should be used to attach EEF models to the main kinematic chain of a ROS robot model.
 In contrast to ``tool0``, this frame shall always be oriented such that it complies with REP 103 [#REP103]_.
 Positive X (``x+``) must always point away from the last link (ie: in the 'forward' direction for a world-aligned robot model).

-Any frame is acceptable as the parent of ``flange``, as long as the transform between that parent and ``flange`` is fixed (i.e.: not across a movable joint), and ``flange`` is located in the correct location and has the correct orientation.
+Any frame is acceptable as the parent of ``flange``, as long as the transform between that parent and ``flange`` is fixed (i.e.: not across a movable joint), it is located in the correct location and has the correct orientation.
 It is expected that in most cases ``flange`` will be a child of the last physical link of a robot's kinematic chain (ie: the 6th or 7th link for a standard industrial serial manipulator).

 ``flange`` shall not have any geometry associated with it.